-Carulli’s Op.241 edition is very well organized, and jumps quickly from simple note reading studies to beautiful melodic and harmonic studies.
+Carulli’s Op.241 edition is very well organized.
+He jumps quickly from simple note reading studies to beautiful melodic and harmonic studies.
 Students and professionals alike can tell this is a thoughtful collection, written by a lifelong master of the craft!

 The short studies in Op.241 are perfect for beginner guitarists.
 In fact, these studies are so effective I’ve even featured two of them on my album 20 Classical Guitar Etudes for Beginner and Intermediate Students.

 Another Carulli classic is Op.241 No.19: Andantino.
 This piece is excellent for analyzing form and learning about key modulations:

-This piece is full of melodic slurs (hammer-ons and pull-offs.
-This study can also be found in the popular Bridges – Guitar Repertoire and Etudes – Level 5 edition (Study No.3):
+This piece is full of melodic slurs, also called hammer-ons and pull-offs.
+This study can also be found in the popular Bridges – Guitar Repertoire and Etudes – Level 5 edition as Study No.3:

-In an effort to ‘elevate’ the instrument for the concert stage, Carulli was one of the first to compose a concerto featuring the guitar.
-One of the most popular compositions is his Concerto in A Major, Op.8a.
+Carulli was one of the first to compose a concerto featuring the guitar.
+This was done in an effort to ‘elevate’ the instrument for the concert stage, and the upper class.
+One of the most popular chamber orchestra compositions is his Concerto in A Major, Op.8a.

 You can hear a superb recording of the concerto played by Pepe Romero here: